-Once you’re setup to receive Webmentions, you can retrieve your Webmentions using Webmention.io’s API or your domain’s custom Atom syndication feed.
+Once you’re set up to receive Webmentions, you can retrieve your Webmentions using Webmention.io’s Application Programming Interface (API) or your domain’s custom Atom syndication feed.
 It’s impossible to miss the instructions on how to retrieve your notifications after you’ve signed up with Webmention.io.

-You can simply update the endpoint addresses if you later decide to use another hosted service or do your own implementation.
-Webmention.io is not only free-of-charge but a free software project that you can self-host.
+You can simply update the endpoint addresses if you later decide to use another hosted service or do your implementation.
+Webmention.io isn’t only free-of-charge but a free software project that you can self-host.
 I don’t believe this shouldn’t take you more than a couple of minutes.

 Webmention.app is available as a free-of-charge hosted API that you can feed your webpages or even a syndication feed file and they’ll take care of scanning your pages and sending outgoing Webmention notifications.
 The API is rate-limited to process a couple of pages per day, which should be more than enough for most small blogs and websites.

-Alternatively, you can download their open-source command line client and do the webpage parsing and send the notifications from your own computer.
+Alternatively, you can download their open-source command-line client and do the webpage parsing and send the notifications from your computer.

 What about webspam?

 Webmention is as susceptible to spam submissions as any other publicly facing web service.
 It hasn’t been a huge problem for me, but you may need to maintain a blocklist or implement some other anti-abuse measurements if it becomes a problem for you.